Scandinavian School in Madrid

 Scandinavian School in Madrid (Colegio Escandinavo de Madrid; Skandinaviska Skolan i Madrid) is an international school in La Moraleja, Alcobendas, Spain, in the Madrid metropolitan area.
 It serves students in preschool (förskola/educación infantil) until secondary school (gymnasium/bachillerato).

 It was established on two campuses in Madrid in 1944.
 It moved to Alcobendas in 1973 and adopted its current name in 1982.

 As of 2016, 40 percent of the students had origins in the Nordic countries, and the students originated from about 15 countries.
-There are two sections: one that uses a Swedish curriculum and Swedish as a language of instruction, and one that uses the Cambridge curriculum and English as a language of instruction.
+There are two sections: The Scandinavian section, which follows the Swedish National Curriculum and is taught in Swedish, and the International Section, which uses the Cambridge curriculum and English as a language of instruction.